-^{}Administration fees paid to Belcarra Group Management Ltd. a management service company controlled by the chief executive officer and director of the Company that provides a corporate secretary, investor relations and accounting and administration staff to the Company.
+^{} Administration fees paid to Belcarra Group Management Ltd. a management service company controlled by the chief executive officer and director of the Company that provides a corporate secretary, investor relations and accounting and administration staff to the Company on a shared cost basis.

-Included in accounts payable and accrued liabilities as at June 30, 2017 is \$2,794 (2016 - \$2,279) due to directors or officers or companies controlled by directors.
+Included in accounts payable and accrued liabilities as at March 31, 2018 is \$10,000 (December 31, 2017 - \$13,140) due to directors or officers or companies controlled by directors.